COVID-19 FAQS – VACCINATED VOYAGES

 If there is doubt as to the authenticity or validity of the test, and the testing facility or healthcare provider is not able to be contacted for verification purposes, embarkation may be denied.

-Do I need to send you my test results in advance?
+Do I need to send you my vaccine card and test results in advance?